nicholasyao974/react-prep/4-React/README.md

 ### 5.2 DogList

-Create a new component called `DogList`, props for this component will will be an array of objects containing the data for a dog.
-Then using the [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) render each of the items in the array with the dog component.
+Create a new component called `DogList`, the props for this component will be an array of objects containing the data of a dog.
+Then using the [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) render each of the objects in the array with the `Dog` component.

 <details>
 <summary>Hint</summary>